NikhilChandraReddy/CodeChallenge-GraphQL/README.md

 ## Build:
-- Clone the Entire Application in any IDE(I used IntelliJ).
+- Clone the entire Application in any IDE(I used IntelliJ).
 - please run mvn build
 if you recieve any test failures